 Editor’s note: I’m taking a short break from the Fixing America series to write a few short ideas that have been gnawing at me in recent days… then back to the series….
 MM

-I drive a nondescript little gray hybrid (Prius) that tools around the countryside treading lightly on the Earth… kind of like Mahatma Gandhi, that diminutive giant of peace and tolerance.
+I used to drive a nondescript little gray hybrid (Prius) that tooled around the countryside treading lightly on the Earth… kind of like Mahatma Gandhi, that diminutive giant of peace and tolerance.

 Several years ago, when the Prius had had one too many close encounters of the bumper kind, I found myself at the desk of one of Colorado’s motor vehicle departments, browsing through license plate designs.